BasilAssi/Neo-Cash/README.md

-# Neo-Cash
-Neo Cash financial application
+# Neo Cash

+A new Flutter project.

+## Getting Started

+FlutterFlow projects are built to run on the Flutter _stable_ release.